UsabilityDynamics/lib-module/Info-Schema.md

 ##Composer.json
-Module must store some specific information in composer.json The example of stored JSON data is below.
+Module must store some specific information in composer.json Here is example of required data.

 ```json
 {